Nick Virgilio: Haiku

 Virgilio experimented with the haiku form, trying several innovations that other American haiku poets were exploring, including dropping the traditional 5-7-5 syllable count in favor of shorter forms.
 He sometimes included rhyme in his haiku along with the gritty reality of urban America.
 A collection of his selected haiku was published in 1985.
-The second (expanded) edition appeared just months before his death and has been called one of the most influential single-author books in English-language haiku.
+The second (expanded) edition appeared just months before his death.
+Writing for Haikupedia, Geoffrey Sill wrote that Virgilio is "considered a founder of haiku written in the American idiom."

 Virgilio became well known after a review on National Public Radio, and appeared often on that network as a guest commentator.
 He was a member of Camden's Sacred Heart Church and helped to found the Walt Whitman Center for the Arts and Humanities (now the Cooper Library in Johnson Park), where he also served as its artistic director and poet-in-residence.
 Virgilio was a long-standing member of the Haiku Society of America and was the co-director of the First International Haiku Festival, held in 1971 in Philadelphia.